dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 # Recommendations
-1. Increasing the number of testing sites to better inform residents of air quality is a viable short term goal.
+1. Increasing the number of publicly available testing site data to better inform residents of air quality is a viable short term goal.
 2. Using the data provided by the sites to track increases in pollutants would help environmetnalists spot and rectify pollution problems quickly.